Stary Browar

 Shopping, Arts and Business Center "Stary Browar" is the center of commerce and art, built in November 2003, located in the center of Poznań, Poland at 42 Półwiejska Street.

 The center is a combination of retail space and an art gallery.
 The shopping center is adjacent to a Class A high-rise office complex.
-The total area of the center is around 130 000 m².
+The total area of the center is around 130 000 m2.
 The Old Brewery is home to around 210 stores and restaurants.
+Underground the building there is a Tier III data center operated by Beyond.pl.
 The building was designed on the basis of a historic factory - the former Brewery Huggerów - by Studio ADS.
 The investor was Fortis, a company owned by Grazyna Kulczyk.
 Since 2015 it belongs to Deutsche Asset & Wealth Management, which current name is Deutsche Asset Management.
 The décor was designed by stage designer Ryszard Kaja.
 It is notable for preserving the original architecture and style.

 History

 Grażyna Kulczyk's effort to build the Museum of Contemporary and Performance Arts at Stary Browar was rejected.